 Our second visit to Mistle House.
 Cleanliness, facilities, comfort, set in an idlyllic area.
 Very comfortable beds, clean bedding - home from home.04-Dec-2015

 Furnished and maintained to high standard.
 Well equipped kitchen, comfortable beds. detached house in a rural setting plus ample parking.
 Lovely cosy atmosphere a home from home.23-Oct-2015

 Location, decor, cleanliness, warmth, comfort.
 Love the underfloor heating.
 All excellent.23-Sep-2015

 - Pets: No

 - Price £396 - £709 per week

-SHORT BREAKS and flexible week bookings all year.
+SHORT BREAKS and flexible start days all year.

 Duvets, pillows, linen and towels all provided.
 Oil-fired central heating, underfloor heating on the ground floor, 1 basket of logs for wood-burning stove and electricity included.
 2 x colour television, Freeview, DVD, radio/MP3 dock, hob, oven, microwave oven, fridge, freezer, dishwasher, automatic washer/dryer, shaver point, hairdryer, cot and high chair, garden furniture.